 To have the best chance of being accepted for a mortgage, you need to understand the basics of how lenders make their lending decisions.
 Each mortgage lender has their own set of rules and eligibility requirements and they use these to decide who they can lend money to and for which types of property.
 These are called their underwriting criteria and lending scorecard.

 Underwriting criteria broadly spans the situation of the borrower and the property and the lender’s affordability rules.
 For borrowers, this includes how much you want to borrow, your income and employment type, your existing debts, any previously late or failed repayments of debt and your level of deposit.
 You will also need to meet the lender’s affordability requirements based upon your income, mortgage costs and other outgoings.
 The lending scorecard is a set of rules based on your credit score and history.

 These eligibility rules can make it difficult to know which lenders are most likely to accept your mortgage application.
-A mortgage broker can boost your chances to get a mortgage as they know the eligibility rules of each lender.

 To make sure your credit score is good enough for your mortgage application to be accepted, you should pay-off as many outstanding unsecured debts as possible.
 This includes clearing outstanding balances on credit cards, store cards, loans and catalogue accounts.

 Not only does this help to boost your credit score, but it will also reduce your monthly outgoings, helping you to meet the affordability requirements of mortgage lenders.